Public Rule Making

 - Review written comments submitted directly to the Board [PDF] for the proposed rules.

-A second public comment period will begin when the Board publishes its Notice of Intent to Adopt, which the Board currently plans to do sometime in January 2021.
+A second public comment period will begin when the Board publishes its Notice of Intent to Adopt, which the Board currently plans to do sometime in early 2021.
 Proposed drafts of the rules will be posted on the Board’s rulemaking webpage as they are available.

 The Board has formed an Advisory Committee to participate in the rule revision process.
 The first meeting was Wednesday, August 26, 2020.
 Minutes from the Advisory Committee meetings will be published on the Board’s rulemaking webpage as soon as they are available.
 Members of the public are encouraged to listen in on these meetings and will have a chance to speak during the public comment period at the end of the meeting.
 Details of the next meeting are listed below: